faustAbc/node-huseu/README.md

 ## Startup instructions

-1. Make sure use use latest `node` version.
+1. Make sure you use latest `node` version.
 If you use `nvm` just: type

 ```sh
 nvm use